Bluedot-Innovation/documentation/docs/Point SDK/iOS/Push Notifications.md

 Step 4 — Forward Push Notifications to the SDK
 ----------------------------------------------

-When a **Push notification** is received, forward the event to the SDK so it can process Rezolve notifications.
+When a **Push Notification** is received, forward the event to the SDK so it can process Rezolve-specific notifications.

-### Notification received (foreground)
+### Notification received

 ```swift
 func userNotificationCenter(